sonatype-nexus-community/nexus-kubernetes-openshift/README.md

 *NOTE: To build the OpenShift image, you MUST have access to `registry.connect.redhat.com` and have Docker configured to authenticate to that registry.*

 ## Setting Admin Password
-The Admin password can be set using a `Secret` named `nexus` which contains a kay called `password`.
+The Admin password can be set using a `Secret` named `nexus` which contains a key called `password`.
 For example:

 ```yaml
 apiVersion: v1